 - Supports the organization and staff by establishing a recruiting, evaluating, and interviewing process; counseling leaders on candidate selection; conducting and analyzing exit interviews; and recommending changes.

 - Prepares staff for assignments by implementing orientation and training programs.

-- Improves overall staff performance and work results by helping leaders to coach staff and address performance problems; hearing and resolving staff issues, and counseling staff.
+- Improves overall staff performance and work results by helping leaders coach staff and address performance problems, hearing and resolving staff issues, and counseling staff.